 You can read more about how this statistic is calculated in the app.

 Discovering your own patterns between your symptoms and your everyday lifestyle can help you avoid triggers, find things that help your symptoms, and provide more information for your doctor to use when diagnosing.
-Guava is dedicated to giving the patient power in their own healthcare, so do not hesitate to reach out with any suggestions, ideas, or questions.
+Guava is dedicated to giving the patient power in their own healthcare, so do not hesitate to reach out with suggestions, ideas, or questions.